manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 2. Accuracy - how many users does users commit while executing a task (Expert)
 3. Learnability - How long does user take to reach expertise
 4. Memorability - users abiility to use interface over time
-5. Satisfaction - Cognitive load, how many actually download the app?
+5. Satisfaction - Cognitive load, how many actually download the app? - Social desirability bias

+Important things needed to address the research.
+- What data are you gathering?
+- What are you evaluating ?
+- What approach will you use?

 ## Evaluation Timeline